scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/exercises/navigating.md

 ![issue-nav](images/issue-nav.png)

 There are several places that show there is a pull request linked to this issue.
 The pink circles in the image below show where you can find linked pull requests from an issue page.
-Note the actual issue numbers (#2 in this example) may be different depending on how many times you have created and reset the exercises.
+Note the actual issue numbers (#2 in this example) and pull request numbers (#5 in this example) may be different depending on how many times you have created and reset the exercises.

 ![link-pull-issue](images/link-pull-issue.png)